 The band’s lineup at time of the album’s release was as follows: Robert “Kool” Bell (bass, vocals); Ricky West (electric piano, vocals); Claydes Smith (guitar); George “Funky” Brown (drums, vocals, percussion); Dennis “Dee Tee” Thomas (alto saxophone, flute, congas, vocals); Khalis Bayyan (tenor and soprano saxophone, vocals) and Robert "Spike" Mickens (trumpet, vocals).

-Kool & the Gang may have achieved bigger commercial success in the late ‘70s and throughout the ‘80s when they adopted a more sleek, pop-radio-friendly sound, but Wild and Peaceful remains the band’s strongest and most consistent album, capturing the band at the top of their game.
+Kool & the Gang may have achieved bigger commercial success in the late ‘70s and throughout the ‘80s when they adopted a more sleek, pop-radio-friendly sound, but Wild and Peaceful remains the band’s strongest and most consistent album, capturing them at the top of their game.
 There is a real sense of camaraderie among the band members on this collection and the feeling that they were having a blast the entire time they recorded it.
 The album has stood the test of time and sounds just as good now as it did when the band first released it 41 years ago.

 "We are scientists of sound/We're mathematically puttin' it down" - Robert "Kool" Bell from "Heaven at Once."